thisdotmatt/Impromptu/README.md

 ```

 Make sure to restart your IDE after doing this.
 You can verify this has worked by executing `uv run src/utils/check_api_key.py` in your terminal.
 The result should be your API key in the form "sk..."

+You'll also want to turn off USE_MOCK_LLM, which allows developers to test the system without using API credits (mocks the output of each workflow).
+You can find the configeration in [config.py](./src/backend/config.py).

 4. That's it!
 From here, you have two ways of running Imprompt - terminal-based and web-based.
 To run the terminal application: